karlsruhedreams/bme_automatic_login/README.md

-# bme_automatic_login
+# BME automatic login
-A Firefox extension that automatically logs in on the websites of the Budapest University of Technology and Economics.
+A Firefox extension that automatically logs in on numerous websites of the Budapest University of Technology and Economics.